atlassian-archive/landkid/README.md

 Sure, that would solve the problem.

-Except now you are moving all the responsibilty to keep things up to date on the devs.
+Except now you are moving all the responsibility to keep things up to date on the devs.

 It would create an endless cycle of approvals, rebases, merge conflicts,